jonesyNC/ManualAssistDialog/README.md

 # ManualAssistDialog

-It is not always desirable or cost effective to automate all areas of an application under test.

-This stand alone Java application can be called from your test automation code and will allow you to prompt the user to perform manual test steps.
+The idea here is to provide a simple way to prompt a manual tester to perform manual test steps during an automated test run.

-The idea behind this stand-alone application is that your test automation can do all the setup necessary for a test, and then display a GUI dialog prompting the person running the test automation to manually perform steps via the application GUI.
+The test automation can do all the setup necessary for a test, and then display a GUI dialog prompting the person running the test automation to manually perform steps via the application GUI, and then click on one of several buttons to indicate what should happen next.
+The test automation can then continue executing, performing additional actions such as verifications or setting the test status based on the returned status code.

+This self executing Java application can be called from your test automation code and will allow you to prompt the user to perform manual test steps.
+Send a string to the application with the steps you want displayed in the text area.

 The manual tester will then click on one of several buttons to indicate what should happen next.